NovaHorizonsDev/HGroups/README.md

 .get(X data):
 <br />
-All get(X data) and retrieve(int i) methods require either seperate assignment to a variable or casting before usage.
+All get(X data) and retrieve(int i) methods require either separate assignment to a variable or casting before usage.

-get creates a Tuple rank lower of the other elements Ex:
+get creates a Tuple rank lower than the other elements Ex:

 Triad<Integer, String, Book> triadExample = new Triad(1, "Hello World,", Book(title));
-traidExample.get("Hello Wold") would result in a pair containing (Y)(1, Book(title))
+traidExample.get("Hello World") would result in a pair containing (Y)(1, Book(title))

 Pair get(int i) returns the other data in the pair: pair.get(1) would result in (Y)(Book(title))

 Type Y is a generic type that is to return any data type hence why casting or pre-storage(assign to a variable) is necessary for use.

-If object is not in structure, method will throw NullPointerException.
+If the object is not in structure, the method will throw NullPointerException.

 <br />
 <br />
 .retirieve(number):

 Get data at index number.
-If number is below or above size, method will throw NullPointerException.
+If the number is below or above size, the method will throw NullPointerException.

 <br />
 <br />